About Maiala Park Lodge

-The Bowerbird cottage and North Wing are now open with more Suites following in October 2021.
+The Bowerbird cottage, North Wing and one South Wing suite are now open.
+A final South Wing Suite will be opening in early 2022 and the function room will be opening in Autumn 2022.
 For current opening dates and booking information please go to the "Rooms & Suites" menu.

 Maiala Park Lodge is a bespoke accommodation venue in the Brisbane hinterland where you can just be you.
 We celebrate the diversity of country, cultures, communities and, of course, our guests.
 We have a self-contained cottage as well as a number of suites with access to shared living areas with views out to Moreton Bay.